 Michael Jecks has written 32 books to date in the Knights Templar series aka Medieval West Country Mysteries – the Knights Templar tag has appeared on the the more recent books.
+Why has he got his own page?
+Well, the same reason that Paul Doherty has – I love this series of books and I’d really like you to try them.

 Introducing Simon Puttock, newly appointed to the post of bailiff.
 When investigating a death in a burned out house, Sir Baldwin Furnshill, a local lord of the manor, suggests that the man was murdered.
 When a passing abbot is also burned to death, Simon must find the killer and bring them to justice.